emnify/product-docs/docs/portal/organization/subscription.md

 ## Tariff coverage map

-The **Tariff Coverage Map** is a global map that shows the coverage you will have based on your selections.
+The **Tariff Coverage Map** is a global map that shows the coverage you have based on your selections.

 <details className="custom-details-example">
-  <summary>Show me the Tariff Coverage Map with Basic coverage</summary>
+  <summary>Show the Tariff Coverage Map with Basic coverage</summary>
   <img
     src={require('./assets/tariff-coverage-map-basic.png').default}
     alt=""